-This section contains the requirements for accepting a calling channel (CC), a free marked traffic channel (TC), or a combined CC/TC.
+This section contains the requirements for accepting a calling channel (CC), a free marked traffic channel (TC), an access channel (AC) or a combined CC/TC.

 The number of scans used for each RF level in the scanning procedure are given in table 5.2.1.4.2 below.
+Which part that shall be used depends on received power bits on previous CC taken out of N1.
+If no information about previous CC exists the value for 01 shall be used.

-Used RF level criteria Number of scans
+Used RF level criteria Number of scans for powerbits 11 and 10 Number of scans for powerbits 01 and 00

-RF level A 1
+RF level A 2 4

-RF level B 3
+RF level B 3 6

-RF level C 11
+RF level C 10 5